manasvi1023/Employee_management_system_project/README.md

-Employee Management system using python and Tkinter.
+Employee Management system using python Tkinter and Sqlite.